 The following webinar provides consideration thoughts for selecting a Lean Six Sigma Black Belt Training and Certification offering that addresses your needs is (no sign-in required to view the webinar):

-Lean Six Sigma Black Belt Training and Certification Considerations: Training Deliver Options and Next Steps
+Lean Six Sigma Black Belt Training Considerations: Training Deliver Options and Next Steps

 Smarter Solutions, Inc. currently offers delivery of Lean Six Sigma Black Belt training in several formats:

 - On-site classroom Lean Six Sigma Black Belt training with coaching and certification: Four weeks over four months — Can also include leadership training [Contact us to discuss pricing options]

 - On-site classroom Lean Six Sigma Black Belt training with coaching and certification: Two weeks over two months (accelerated-training offering) — Can also include leadership training [Contact us to discuss pricing options]

 - Public classroom Lean Six Sigma Black Belt training with coaching and certification: Two weeks over two months (accelerated-training offering) [$4,900; $4,500 (early registration)]

 - On-line Lean Six Sigma Black Belt training without coaching and certification [$3,100]